kajfik/ADAnswers-Bot/README.md

 ### Step 1
 Navigate to the /commands folder.
 In this folder, you can find all commands.
 ### Step 2
 Quiz yourself!
 What kind of command are you trying to make?
-From command `++helpNumbers`:
+From command `/helpNumbers`:
 ```
 Page 1 covers until break infinity
 Page 2 rest of infinity era + achievements and swipe trick